christianhg/pof-guide/README.md

 # Talking FP

-All code examples use [Ramda](http://ramdajs.com/), a functional library for JavaScript.
+All code examples are written in JavaScript and have an implicit dependency on [Ramda](http://ramdajs.com/).

 - [Currying](#currying)
 - [Partial Application](#partial-application)